The COVID-19 pandemic presents those in recovery with an unprecedented set of circumstances which may have an impact on health and well-being.

 Bereavement support and one-to-one support are available online or by phone.
 Their website also contains a range of resources to help with your well-being.

 Helpline: 08080 10 10 11 (Monday-Friday, 9am-11pm), [email protected]

-From 6 April, SFAAD is also hosting mini half hour Zoom chats on Mondays, Wednesdays and Fridays from 3.30-4.00pm for people to connect with each other and talk about what they’ve been doing to keep themselves and their families well.
+SFAAD are also hosting mini half hour Zoom chats on Mondays, Wednesdays and Fridays from 3.30-4.00pm for people to connect with each other and talk about what they’ve been doing to keep themselves and their families well.

 Each chat will have a different topic to explore.
 It is a great way to meet new friends who may be in a similar situation to your family.

 Join Zoom Meeting https://us04web.zoom.us/j/292700547?pwd=WS91WS96S05hYk5MZ2VpYWR2QlRRUT09

 Some people may find it comforting to know that they aren’t alone in their recovery by listening to stories from others:

 Melissa Rice and Jade Wye debunk the stereotype of addicts and guide you through the highs and lows of addiction and recovery.